shenblin/NOCH/README.md

-##  Contrastive Learning-based Nonlinear Optical Histopathology for Noninvasive Tissue Characterization
+## Noninvasive Nonlinear Optical Computational Histology

 This project hosts the scripts for training and testing unregistered contrastive patchwise-learning translation network, as presented in our [Paper]().